TcheandjieuLab/CC4D_sex_stratified_analysis_plan/Xchr_analysis_plan.md

 ## Section 2: In this section we will perfom analyis of CAD for the X chromosome separately for each sex
 The analysis can be done using PLINK, REGENIE or SAIGE.
 REGENIE and SAIGE allow the inclusion of related individuals while PLINK do not not. we will consider 2 different model :

-## Section 2.a: Example script for X-chromosome analysis using PLINK
+### Example script for X-chromosome analysis using PLINK
 Model 1: Activation of the X-chromosome.
 Here each SNPs is code as  0/1/2 in females and 0/1 in male

    1.a Model for female-only